Mahar Regiment: Overview

 The Mahar began their service to the East India company around 1750.
 Between 20 and 25 per cent of the British Bombay Army were Mahars.
 Their conduct as soldiers was praised by many British officers.
 Mahars were a vital component of the British Marine Battalion.
 In the East India Company Army they participated in various wars including Second Anglo-Maratha War, Third Anglo-Maratha War, Second Anglo-Sikh War and Second Afghan War.

 After the 1857 mutiny, the British decided to change their military recruitment policy.
 One report "emphasized that we cannot practically ignore it (the caste system), so long as the natives socially maintain it".
-This led to the discrimination against the Mahars, other low-caste and some unreliable Brahmin castes.
+This led to the discrimination against the Mahars, other low-caste and some unreliable Brahmin castes.The new policy selectively favoured recruitment of Sikhs, Dogras, Rajputs, Jats as well as the Gurkha of Nepal.

 Martial races theory and disbandment

 After the Revolt of 1857, the British officers of the Indian Army, particularly those who had served in the First and Second Afghan Wars, began to give currency to the Martial Races Theory.
 This theory was that some races and communities among Indians were naturally warlike, and more suited to warfare than others.
 A major proponent of this theory was Lord Roberts, who became Commander-in-Chief of the Indian Army in the November 1885.
 There was a gradual "Punjabisation" of the Indian Army to the detriment of the other communities.
 The final blow for the Mahar troops came in 1892, when it was decided to institute "class regiments" in the Indian Army.
 The Mahars were not included in these class regiments, and it was notified that the Mahars, among with some other classes, were no longer to be recruited in the Indian army.
-The Mahar troops, who included 104 Viceroy's Commissioned Officers and a host of Non-commissioned officers and Sepoys were demobilised.
+The Mahar troops were demobilised.
 This event was regarded by the Mahars as a betrayal of their loyalty by a government they had served for over a hundred years.

+Dr Babasaheb Ambedkar with members of the Mahar regiment in 1950.